realA10001986/Time-Circuits-Display/README.md

 - 24-hour clock mode for non-Americans ;)
 - Optional power-up intro with sound
 - Optional sound on the hour
-- Optional external fake "power switch"
+- Support for external fake "power switch"
-- Optional externally triggered time travel, with optional delay
+- Support for externally triggered time travel, with selectable delay
-- Support for optional external i2c display acting as Speedometer, used in time travel sequences
+- Support for external display acting as Speedometer, used in time travel sequences
-- Support for optional external i2c temperature sensor to display temperature on speedo display while idle
+- Support for external temperature sensor to display temperature on speedo display while idle
 - Built-in installer for default audio files in addition to OTA firmware updates
 - etc